Centrism (Italy): 1948 general election

-The 1948 Italian general election were heavily influenced by the cold-war confrontation between the Soviet Union and the United States.
-After the Soviet-inspired February 1948 Communist coup in Czechoslovakia, the United States became alarmed about Soviet intentions and feared that, if the leftist coalition were to win the elections, the Soviet-funded Italian Communist Party (PCI) would draw Italy into the Soviet Union's sphere of influence.
-The Christian Democrat political campaign said that, in Communist countries, "children send parents to jail", "children are owned by the state", "people eat their own children", and assured voters that disaster would strike Italy if the left were to take power.
-Another slogan was, "In the secrecy of the polling booth, God sees you – Stalin doesn't."
+The 1948 Italian general election, which was held on 18 April, was heavily influenced by the Cold War confrontation between the United States and the Soviet Union, with the United States engaging in heavy funding, propaganda, and covert operations, a practice that continued in the subsequent decades.
+After the Soviet-inspired February 1948 Communist coup in Czechoslovakia, the United States became alarmed about Soviet intentions and feared that if the leftist coalition were to win the elections, the Soviet-funded Italian Communist Party (PCI) would draw Italy into the Soviet Union's sphere of influence.
+In a context of fears of a new civil war after the Italian Civil War (1943–1945), the DC ran a fearmongering political campaign, assuring voters that disaster would strike Italy if the left were to take power.
+Among its political slogans were that in Communist countries "children send parents to jail", "children are owned by the state", and that "people eat their own children", the latter a claim often made in particular by the centre-right coalition under Silvio Berlusconi.
+Another popular slogan was "In the secrecy of the polling booth, God sees you – Stalin doesn't".